cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 Where the pentester has limited knowledge of the internal details of the asset.
 Contrast with white box and black box testing.

-Also known as "translucent box testing".
+Also known as "translucent box testing."

 ## Jump Box

-Also known as a jump host or a jump server, a jump box is a system (typically) on an internal network or a DMZ, used to access and manage devices in a separate security zone.
+Also known as a jump host or a jump server, a jump box is a system (typically) on an internal network or a DMZ.
+Jump boxes are used to access and manage devices in a separate security zone.

 Where the pentester has limited knowledge of the internal details of the asset.
 Contrast with white box and black box testing.